-- When beans are tender, add all the rest ingredients and simmer for about 30 minutes more or until all the vegetables are tender too.
+- When beans are tender, add all the rest of the ingredients and simmer for about 30 more minutes or until all the vegetables are tender too.

 Choose some good quality beans, since that will affect the end result.
 Also, the older the beans are, the longer they will need to cook.

 If your tap water is hard (with a high mineral content) it is best to boil them with some soft (low mineral) bottled water.
 It makes great difference!